At Willowbank Primary School keeping our children safe is our key priority and is everyone's responsibility.

 Our Deputy Safeguarding Leads are:

-Miss Hannah Jay (Deputy HOTL), Mrs Haidee Frost (SENDCo), Mrs Charlotte Stephens (Parent Support Worker).
+Miss Hannah Jay (Deputy Head), Mrs Haidee Frost (SENDCo), Mrs Jo Kyte, Mr J Owens and Mrs Charlotte Stephens (Family Support Adviser).

 Other Level 3 trained staff include: